Skip to content

 Sea Birds & Raptors

-Vancouver Island is a birdwatcher’s dream.
-From herons and murres to auklets and oyster catchers, our coastal waters are teeming with feathered life.
-The area is part of the Pacific Flyway—a major route for migratory birds.
+Vancouver Island is a birdwatcher’s dream host herons, murres, auklets, oyster catchers, and more.
+The areais part of the Pacific Flyway which is a major route for migratory birds.

 Dolphins & Porpoises

 If you’re into whales, you’ll likely love their smaller cousins, too.
-We frequently see two types of porpoises—Harbour and Dall’s.
-Harbour Porpoises are shy and small, usually popping up briefly in groups of three to five.
+We frequently see two types of porpoises: Harbour and Dall’s.
+Harbour Porpoises stay within groups of three to five and are quite shy, only popping up briefly.
 Dall’s Porpoises, on the other hand, are bold and fast, sometimes riding the wake of our boats.
-They even resemble mini orcas, with striking black-and-white coloring.
+They kind of look like tiny orcas as they play around together, and are also often hunted by our Transient/Bigg’s Killer Whales.

 Then there are the acrobats of the sea—Pacific White-Sided Dolphins.
 They’re energetic, social, and known to leap up to 9 feet out of the water.
 When a large pod comes through, it’s a true spectacle.